Liagson/RestAPIAutomation/README.md

 ## Beware!

-The petstore.swagger API is rather unreliable.
+The petstore.swagger API is rather unreliable and takes some time for a register to be updated/created/deleted.
 Wait some time after a test, have a coffee, then run the next test.